MicrosoftDocs/visualstudio-docs/docs/rtvs/faq.md

 Q. **What is Remote Services in Visual Studio?**

-A. Remote R Services for Visual Studio allows you to set up Windows or Linux machine and then connect to it from R Tools Visual Studio.
+A. Remote R Services for Visual Studio allows you to set up Windows or Linux machine and then connect to it from RTVS.
 See [Setting up Remote Workspaces](workspaces-remote-setup.md).

 Q. **Can RTVS connect to Microsoft R Server?**